 Two cuts cut data gives a conservative TRP estimate (an overestimation of the real TRP).
-Through patter multiplication a less conservative estimate is obtained, based on the calculation of the antenna array factor as a product of two terms, corresponding to the two cuts.
+Through pattern multiplication a less conservative estimate is obtained, based on the calculation of the antenna array factor as a product of two terms, corresponding to the two cuts.

 The following conditions for being able to apply pattern multiplication method are mandatory:

-The vertical cut is taken in the xz -plane
+The vertical cut (and the main beam) is in the xz -plane

-The frequency of the emission is within the BS RF Bandwidth or close to its edges (e.g. emissions will experience similar pattern as the wanted signal)
+The frequency of the emission is within the downlink operating band.

 The bandwidth of the emission is the same as the bandwidth of the in-band modulated signal

-The emission changes significantly when the Tx power is turned on or off.
+The emission appears/dissapears when the Tx power is turned on/off.

 The antenna arrays of the EUT